Orange-OpenSource/hurl/docs/manual/hurl.md

 HTTP/* 200
 ```

-will follow redirection only for the second entry.
+will follow a redirection only for the second entry.

 ### --cacert {#cacert}

-Tells curl to use the specified certificate file to verify the peer.
-The file may contain multiple CA certificates.
-The certificate(s) must be in PEM format.
+Specifies the certificate file for peer verification.
+The file may contain multiple CA certificates and must be in PEM format.
 Normally curl is built to use a default file for this, so this option is typically used to alter that default file.

 ### --color {#color}